fjswayze/NietzscheOnHealth/README.md

 In addition, this project will include the following features:

 - Splash Page:
-        Image Animation: High Resolution photo with a menu of links to the Food and Drink, Climate, and Exercise Show pages that show up when the user's mouse hovers over.
+        Image Animation: High Resolution photo a description of the site that shows up when the user's mouse hovers over.
+Optional 'Wagner Mode' that plays the 'Ride of the Valkyries' along with a small animation.
 - Food:
-        Slide Show menu of flipcards with flip card animations overlayed over a photo.
+       Flipcards with flip card animations overlayed over a photo.
 - Climate and Exercise Show Page:
         Expandable middle menu, when you click on a menu item you see Nietzsche's quote on the right.
 - Drinks Show Page:
-        Scrollable list of quotes placed next to images which transition from black and white to color when the user's mouse hovers over
+        Slideshow of quotes placed next to images which transition from black and white to color when the user's mouse hovers over

 **Wireframes**